 No, your surgeon won’t cut or move any nerves as part of labiaplasty.

 Although some people think that labiaplasty might improve sexual satisfaction, there’s limited evidence to support this.
 Research suggests no significant change in sensation, lubrication or orgasm.
 But labiaplasty can decrease pain associated with sex for some people, which can increase your enjoyment of sex.
 Also, changes in self-esteem and satisfaction with the look of your genitals may positively impact your sexual experiences.

 Labiaplasty changes how your genitals look, but not how they function.
 If you didn’t have problems with vaginal dryness before the procedure, you should still have vaginal wetness with sexual stimulation.
 You should avoid sexual activity for four to six weeks to allow your genitals time to heal.
 When you see your surgeon for a follow-up, ask them what type of lubricant you can use and when you can start using it.

 After labiaplasty, your skin won’t grow back.
 But it can still stretch, especially during childbirth.

 A note from Cleveland Clinic

 Talking about your genitalia can be uncomfortable.
-Know that your surgeon is here to support you for all reasons you might be considering such surgery.
+Know that your surgeon is here to support you for all the reasons you might be considering labiaplasty.
 Don’t hesitate to discuss your goals and concerns with your surgeon.
-Your surgeon will listen to you, provide extensive details about how the procedure will be performed, what results to expect and answer all of your questions.
-People who have had labiaplasty report improved self-confidence in their appearance, a more comfortable active life and sex life and an overall increase in the quality of their life.
+Your surgeon will listen to you, provide extensive details about how they’ll perform the procedure and what results to expect, and answer all your questions.